Remus Lupin: Reception

 The fact that he's a werewolf and needs to take a potion to avoid hurting people for the rest of his life makes him a symbol of the consequences of prejudice and segregation, as well as society's often negative reaction to the ill and the disabled.
-Lupin is often listed as one of the best characters in the Harry Potter lore.
-IGN ranked Lupin as the 14th best character in the franchise stating, "An old friend of Harry's parents, he was able to give Harry personal, intimate insight into who they were that no one else had been able to provide."
+The entertainment website IGN said Lupin is "able to give Harry personal, intimate insight into who [his parents] were that no one else had been able to provide."
 The character's death during the Battle of Hogwarts during Harry Potter and the Deathly Hallows is often regarded as one of the most emotional deaths of the series.
 Author J.K.
 Rowling has apologised for killing the character in the years following.